thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 ## Creating the configuration profile
 Let's look at the new option we now have in Intune.
 Head over to Intune -> Devices -> Configuration -> Create, New Policy -> Select Windows 10 and later -> Select Templates.
 Finally select "BIOS Configurations and other settings"

+1. As of this blogs post, you can only select "Dell" in hardware.
+Let's hope Lenovo and HP shows up here soon as well.
+2. Note the setting "Disable per-device BIOS password protection".
+Be aware of the reverse logic here.
+By default this is set to "No" meaning it will manage and randomize the password.
+If we select "Yes", the randomizing of the BIOS password will not be enabled.
+* If you are not ready to manage BIOS Passwords as of yet, remember to select "Yes" here instead.
+If you roll this policy out to all of your devices and they all set a random password, be aware we currently can't modify the password strength of the BIOS Password.
+It has Upper/Lower Case characters, numbers and symbols as well.
+The latter is the tricky one, since the Keyboard language on Dell Laptops in the BIOS is by default set to US
+3. Configuration file: This requires a .cctk file.
+And how is this done?
+[Dell Command | Configure!](https://www.dell.com/support/kbdoc/en-us/000178000/dell-command-configure)

+Let us craft the .cctk file now!
+Download and install Dell Command | Configure on a Dell machine.
+Preferably from a newer Dell Machine with an update BIOS.
+One installed, open Dell Command | Configure.

+Let's enable some BIOS options required by [Device Guard](https://techcommunity.microsoft.com/t5/iis-support-blog/windows-10-device-guard-and-credential-guard-demystified/ba-p/376419).
+That would be the following on an Intel-device:
+1. Intel Virtualization Technology
+2. Intel TXT (Trusted Execution Technology)
+3. Secure Boot

+### Verifying settings applied

+### Fetching the BIOS Password

+## Things to be aware of